AmoghShukla06/ZeusPrompter/README.md

 session end ─▶ tool hook ─▶ updater.py ─▶ writes a session summary back to knowledge.json
 ```

 - **`optimizer.py`** runs on every prompt submit.
 It loads project context, asks the model to rewrite your prompt for clarity and cost, and returns it.
-Short prompts (< 20 chars) and slash commands pass through untouched.
+Short prompts (< 20 chars), slash commands, and large pasted code blocks pass through untouched.
 - **`updater.py`** runs at session end.
 It reads your `git diff`/`git log`, summarizes what changed, and prepends an entry to the knowledge base so future prompts get smarter context.
 - **`scanner.py`** runs automatically the first time you use ZeusPrompter in a project, building the initial knowledge base.

+### A real example

+You don't change how you work — you keep typing short, lazy prompts.
+Say you type this in Claude Code:

+> add error handling to the optimizer api call so failures dont crash anything

+ZeusPrompter rewrites it, using what it knows about your project, into:

+> Add robust error handling to the optimizer API call (e.g., in `core/optimizer.py`).
+Wrap the request in a try/except block, catch network and response errors, log the exception, and return a safe fallback value so that any failure does not crash the application.
+Ensure the new handling respects existing code style and does not break the current test suite.

+Your agent never sees the vague version as the task — it works on the precise one.
+Importantly, ZeusPrompter **doesn't delete your words**: the agent receives *both* (`Original:` and `Optimized:`) plus a note to act on the optimized one, so nothing is lost.

-**If anything fails** — network down, API timeout, bad config — ZeusPrompter exits silently and your original prompt goes through unchanged.
+**If anything fails** — network down, API timeout, rate limit, bad config — ZeusPrompter exits silently and your original prompt goes through unchanged.
 It never blocks your workflow.

 ## Supported tools